fdnd-agency/visual-thinking/handover.md

 ### Bugs:
 - The `/kennisclips` page are multiple video's displayed.
 But there are some minor bugs where the video's won't load in.
 This page needs to be reimagined and rebuild.
 We already had some idea's for this.
 These are all documented at: [Issue #339](https://github.com/fdnd-agency/visual-thinking/issues/339)
 	- We've already looked at a new design, but the rebuilding of the page still has to be done.
 Our plan is to show the results on separate pages and make the main page a list overview of all the video's.
 By using this method the page will not crash and more structured for the user.
-- The '/minicursussen' has te be rebuild and redesigned.
+- The '/minicursussen' has to be rebuild and redesigned.
 The interaction in this page can be improves for the user.
 We were thinking of giving it more of a feeling that quizes give you like kahoot and more. at [Issue #398](https://github.com/fdnd-agency/visual-thinking/issues/398), there's more of a explanation of what has to get done.
 - There are multiple pages that show a list of results to the user.
 These lists all have a different styling.
 We we're thinking of making a global styling for this, which will create more consistency on the site.
 We've made a issue
 	- In the previous handover they also said that at the `/tekenmethode` page, when no results can be shown the website will crash.
 So make sure there's a state in this list for when no results can be shown.
 - the `/tekencanvas` pages can be improved. we have already reimagined this in Figma, but couldn't build it yet.
 There needs to be thought about the phone version, does it need to have a phone version.
 Maybe it's interesting to investigate how to apply this properly on all devices and make it properly usable.
 ## Redesign:
+We had worked in this [Figma](https://www.figma.com/design/IA8kp0MG1STYNqoFDIbuVj/Visual-Thinking---Page-Ideas?node-id=649-499&t=wY3WyjIDhP0Ge63j-1) sheet.
+Here are all the things we reimagined
 - The current mobile header isn't really user friendly.
 Maybe reimagine this by implementing something like a hamburger menu instead.
-# The next step
-Alle bugs uit de website halen, zie bijvoorbeeld bovenstaande issues^^ (kennisclips apparte pagina's maken, navigatie bugs bij tekenmethodes voorbeelden, etc.).